 The last is at 00.40 am.

-The Penang ferry runs roughly every 20 minutes (You never have to wait too long) and takes about 15 minutes to cover the 3km distance.
+The Penang ferry runs roughly every 20 to 30 minutes (You never have to wait too long) and takes about 15 minutes to cover the 3km distance.

 Penang to Butterworth Ferry Telephone Numbers :